 Most cat treats are not designed with kittens in mind and can be very high in calories.
 Their large size can also cause choking.

-You can encourage a fussy kitten to eat by:
+You can encourage a reluctant kitten to eat by:

 - Make sure their bowl is clean – old food can be off-putting for cats and kittens.
 Try using a flat bowl or saucer.

-- Dry food absorbs moisture and becomes stale, especially in warm weather – try replacing your supply if they usually eat dry food.
+- Dry food absorbs moisture and becomes stale very quickly, especially in warm weather – try replacing your supply if they usually eat dry food.

 - Serve wet food at room temperature, as it smells more attractive.
-Microwave wet food for a short time until it’s warm (never hot) to the touch.
+If you are taking the food out of a fridge, microwave it for a few seconds (or dunk the unopened pouch in warm water) until it’s warm (never hot) to the touch.

 - Cats who roam outside can catch an unscheduled snack or two – they may just not be hungry.
 This is especially true in hot summer weather.

-Making sure your pet stays hydrated is just as important as feeding them the right kitten food – this is especially true if you’re feeding kittens dry food.
+Making sure your cat stays hydrated is just as important as feeding them the right kitten food – this is especially true if you’re feeding kittens dry food.

-- Make sure your kitten has access to clean fresh water at all times, but avoid putting their food and drinking water in the same place, and make sure both food and water are well away from their litter tray.
+- Make sure your kitten has access to clean fresh water at all times but avoid putting their food and drinking water too close together, and make sure both food and water are well away from their litter tray.

 - Make sure the bowl you use is low enough for small kittens to comfortably drink from!
-A ceramic bowl is best – some kittens dislike the reflections when drinking from metallic bowls.
+A ceramic bowl is often best – some kittens dislike the reflections when drinking from metallic bowls and plastic bowls are difficult to keep clean and absorb odours..

 - Kittens don’t need milk after weaning, so don’t use milk as a water substitute.
-In fact, kittens and older cats can be intolerant to the sugars in milk, and this can cause diarrhoea.
-Even specially-formulated ‘kitten milk’ should be treated as a food or treat, not a drink – if you do give them specially formulated milk, make sure it’s designed for kittens delicate stomachs.
+You should also not give kittens cow’s milk as they don’t have the enzyme to be able to digest it.
+Even specially-formulated ‘kitten milk’ should be treated as a food or treat, not a drink – if you do give them specially formulated milk, make sure it’s designed for kitten’s delicate stomachs.

 Changing kitten food